rsanchezm98/digital-simulator/README.md

 * Runge Kutta 4 order
 * ode45

+## Manual
+To use it you must create a new folder with the model, inputs, and outputs and the system will compute the solution for you.
+You must specify the folder in the simulator_multi.m and the method to solve the equations.
+There are two additional files to create the one to one comparison between models and to solve the equations with all the methods.

 ## Some results of the simulator of a two link robot
 * High precision ode45: